radzenhq/radzen-blazor/README.md

 ## Run demos locally

-Use Radzen.Server.sln to open and run demos as Blazor server application or Radzen.WebAssembly.sln to open and run demos as Blazor WebAssembly application.
-Radzen.sln has reference to all projects including tests.
+Use **Radzen.Server.sln** to open and run demos as Blazor server application or **Radzen.WebAssembly.sln** to open and run demos as Blazor WebAssembly application.
+The demos require the .NET 10 SDK and should preferably be opened in VS2026.